 What to Do in Stockholm?

-A cruise to Stockholm gives you about 7 hours time in Stockholm.
+A cruise to Stockholm and back gives you about 7 hours time in Stockholm.
 It is a short period so you need to plan carefully how to spend it.
-We give you a few suggestions.
+We have a few suggestions.

 Abba is probably the most well-known Swedish band and it has been one of the biggest Swedish export products.
-They have been making great pop music.
-We recommend you to visit ABBA Museum and learn interesting facts about this band.
+They have made great pop music.
+We recommend visit ABBA Museum and learning interesting facts about this band.
 And the museum isn't boring; there are so many interactive things.

 Mall of Scandinavia

-Shopping isn't maybe the most interesting activity in Stockholm but if you prefer relaxing by shopping, visit Mall of Scandinavia.
-The Mall is the second biggest mall in Nordic countries and it can be reached easily by a commuter train from Stockholm center.
-The ride takes less than 10 minutes.
-Stockholm's public transport tickets are valid on the train.
+Shopping isn't maybe the most interesting activity in Stockholm but if you prefer relaxing by shopping, visit the Mall of Scandinavia.
+The Mall is the second biggest mall in Nordic countries and it can be reached easily by a commuter train from the Stockholm centre.
+A ride takes less than 10 minutes.
+Stockholm's public transport tickets are valid on a commuter train.

 Old Town or Gamla Stan like Swedes say is definitely worth the visit.
 There is no old town in Helsinki so visiting one in Stockholm is a good alternative.

-You may book a ferry ticket by visiting Tallink Silja Line's or Viking Line's website.
-If you wish to save valuable time visit Direct Ferries where you get prices of all companies by a single search.
-Placing a booking is also possible on Direct Ferries website.
+You may book ferry tickets by visiting every ferry companies but if you wish to save valuable time, head to Direct Ferries where you get the prices of all companies by a single search.
+Placing a booking is also possible right away without leaving the sire.

 Booking extras like delicious buffets is wise to do at the same time with a ticket.
-Usually, their prices are lower and there is no need to queue on the ferry.
+Usually, their prices are lower and there is no need to queue in the ferry anymore.

 How to Book a Ferry?